 Provided that the new tank syndrome appears, how can we fix it?
 There are some tips for you to save your cute fish from the syndrome.

-You should check the filter for fish tank first to make sure whether it works.
-Then, you should check when you clean it last time because if the filter is clogged, it would be unable to remove waste.
+You should check the filter for fish tank first to make sure it works.
+Then, you should check when you cleaned it last time because if the filter is clogged, it will be unable to remove waste.

 Water change could reduce the level of ammonia.
 You can remove 20%-50% of the water in tanks, and then add clean and dechlorinated water.